LarsBehrenberg/IA-prototype/content/posts/claude-monet.md

       **Third**, the market for impressionist works improved in the early 1880s.
 Monet’s solo show at Durand-Ruel’s gallery in 1883 produced good reviews.
 And the dealer started to conquer the American market in the middle of the decade.
     sideGalleryImages:
+      - imageTitle:
-      - imageTitle: During the years 1876-83, Monet moved from Argenteuil to Vetheuil and then to Poissy.
+          During the years 1876-83, Monet moved from Argenteuil to Vetheuil and then to Poissy.
 Despite his nomadic lifestyle and other problems he managed to produce a number of striking landscapes.
         imageUrl: /assets/claude-monet-winter-at-vetheuil.jpg
+      - imageTitle:
-      - imageTitle: Camille, Monet's wife, died in 1879 aged just 32.
+          Camille, Monet's wife, died in 1879 aged just 32.
 The next morning Monet painted her in the morning sunlight.
         imageUrl: /assets/claude-monet-camilles-death-mask.jpg
+      - imageTitle:
-      - imageTitle: In 1877 Monet decided to paint fog and tricked the director of the Gare Saint Lazare into thinking he was an important artist (which in those days he wasn't!)
+          In 1877 Monet decided to paint fog and tricked the director of the Gare Saint Lazare into thinking he was an important artist (which in those days he wasn't!)
         imageUrl: /assets/claude-monet-gare-saint-lazare-1877.jpg
-  - textTitle: "1883-1926: Giverny and Water Lilies"
+  - textTitle: '1883-1926: Giverny and Water Lilies'
     text: >-
       ### The Water Lilies, paintings of Monet's garden at his home in Giverny,
       are the most famous impressionist works.